ngaskill/apioarchitect.wedeploy.io/content/onboarding/four.md

             id("biz.aQute.bnd.builder").version("4.1.0")
         }

-4. Ensure that the JAR file's manifest (`MANIFEST.MF`) contains the OSGi bundle's name, symbolic name, and version.
-To do this, add the following to your `build.gradle` file.
-This ensures that every time you run the `jar` task in the project, the manifest contains the necessary BND properties:
+4. The JAR file's manifest (`MANIFEST.MF`) must contain the OSGi bundle's name, symbolic name, and version.
+To ensure that the manifest contains these properties every time you run the `jar` task in your project, add the following to your `build.gradle` file:

         // Groovy
         jar {